OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octopus-cli-capability.md

 ## Images and automation

 Microsoft provide a number of starting points to create your own build agent images which can be modified to include the Octopus CLI as an added capability.
-This includes [packer images](https://github.com/Microsoft/vsts-image-generation) as well as the [docker images](https://github.com/Microsoft/vsts-agent-docker).
+This includes [packer images](https://github.com/actions/virtual-environments/tree/main/images) as well as instructions on [running a self-hosted agent in Docker](https://docs.microsoft.com/en-gb/azure/devops/pipelines/agents/docker).

 ## Troubleshooting